Regular attendance and punctuality are vital for good progress and we expect all children to be on time each day and have attendance above 97%.

 What time does school start?

-Registration takes place between 8.45 a.m - 8.50 a.m. in the morning.
+Registration takes place at 8.45 a.m. in the morning.
 We expect our children to be punctual.
 Teachers aim for the register to be called quickly, so that learning can commence.
 Parents are requested to help us achieve this, so that valuable learning time is not wasted by latecomers.

 What time can children arrive on the site?

-The school gates open and children may come onto the playgrounds from 8.20 a.m. onwards.
-A member of staff is on duty each morning in the KS2 playground and parents are expected to stay with their children in the KS1 and YR playground until the doors open at approximately 8:35 a.m.
-At this time the children can change their books, respond to marking and begin the day's learning.
+The school gates open and children may come onto the playgrounds from 8.30 a.m. onwards.
+Parents are expected to supervise their children until the doors open at 8:40 a.m.
+At this time the children can change their books, respond to marking and complete an early morning task.

 What happens if my child is late for school?